Wage Calculator

 Division 293 tax

-Division 293 tax is assessed after lodging your tax return.
-The ATO will send a notice and you can choose to pay it from your super fund or personally.
-Even at 30%, concessional contributions may still be advantageous compared to earnings remaining in the top marginal rate bracket (45% + 2% Medicare = 47%).
+Division 293 tax is assessed after lodging your tax return — the ATO sends a notice and you can pay it from your super fund or personally.
+Even at 30%, concessional contributions can still beat keeping the earnings at the top marginal rate (47% including the Medicare levy).

 Carry-forward unused concessional cap

 Your available carry-forward amount is visible in the ATO section of your myGov account.
-Your fund reports contributions annually to the ATO, so balances and unused caps are updated after each financial year.
+Funds report contributions annually, so balances and unused caps update after each financial year.

 Low Income Super Tax Offset (LISTO)